-The Office of Student Financial Services (SFS) administers and coordinates programs of assistance from federal, state, college and private sources to increase post-secondary educational opportunities for eligible students.
+The Office of Student Financial Services programs of assistance from federal, state, college and private sources to increase postsecondary educational opportunities for eligible students.
 The philosophy of this office is to attempt to meet the full need of all eligible applicants by "packaging" funds from various sources, including college and non-college funds.
 Legal residents of Missouri, who are enrolled in Missouri, are encouraged to apply for the Access Missouri Financial Assistance Program.
 The deadline for application is published on the FAFSA.